 A clear majority in the survey prioritized debates based on constructive journalism principles.
 This was demonstrated when the respondents were asked to indicate what kind of stories they prefer to read and to react to different debate formats.
-There is a belief that news is biased towards negativity.
-More than half of the public believes that news media focus too much on conflict and especially the Germans and the British indicate that news often puts them in a bad mood.

 The goal of the survey is to provide journalists and editors with information about people's perception of news and inspire new approaches and new formats.